XueqiYang/lexer_security_bug_detection/README.md

 * Due to the unbalanced datasets, we implements **class weights** and experimented with different values of class weights in `SVD_2.ipynb`.
 We found that the ratio of `1:5` and `1:3` **(Non-vul:Vul)** is good to balance the information acquired from both of the classes (**Vulnerable/Non-vulnerable**).

+#### Progress and items undergoing

+1. dor get one package done for phase1
+2. FSE reuse artifact, get three accepted and pdf revised, gonna check how to submit these revised PDF.
+3. Organize the source code for Lexer into a github repo.
+4. baseline: finish preprocessing the source code function dataset, but the pineline and training process is still undergoing, expect to get results next week:

 ![image](https://user-images.githubusercontent.com/42615731/126677086-9a0d6ab0-5267-452d-a217-0034573eb89a.png)